 How Do I Know If I’m Constipated?

 If the regularity of your bowel movements has changed, but you’re not actually experiencing pain or discomfort when going to the toilet, this might be completely normal and you might not need to do anything, in particular, to “combat” it.

 Keto foods are dense and nutritious, and therefore lower in volume, so it’s natural that you’ll be producing less waste.

 A well-formulated keto plan does not lack in fiber, but depending on what you were eating before, your bowels might have gotten used to a higher daily fiber amount.

 Therefore, if you’re used to pooping daily or twice a day, but now only need to go every second day and are not experiencing bloating, pain, hard stool and the like, this is just a normal sign of your body getting used to your new diet – no need to stress about it.

-Normal bowel activity is considered anything between 3 times a day to 3 times a week, so if you’re within that range and have no other symptoms, just let your body find its new rhythm (1).
+Normal bowel activity is considered anything between three times a day to three times a week, so if you’re within that range and have no other symptoms, just let your body find its new rhythm (1).

 #1.
 Make Sure You’re Well-hydrated

 Being dehydrated can have a direct effect on your bowel movements and make them difficult and painful.

 The keto diet is diuretic (you’ll notice that you pee more than usual), so you need to make sure you’re drinking sufficient amounts of fluids to keep you hydrated.